crueber/crueber/README.md

 ### 🚀 Tech Specialties

-- **Favorite Languages:** Node.js, JavaScript, Go.
+- **Favorite Languages:** Node/JavaScript, Go, Python, Ruby.
+In that order.
-- **Other Languages:** Ruby, Elixir, Crystal, PHP, Java, and more.
+- **Other Language Interests:** Elixir, PHP.
+Java only if strictly necessary.
-- **Favorite Databases:** Postgres, Supabase, Pocketbase, KV, Flatfiles.
+- **Favorite Databases:** Supabase, Sqlite, Pocketbase, Postgres.
+KV, Flatfiles.
-- **Web Development:** Scalable and user-focused; Server Rendered > HTMX > Svelte(Kit) > React/NextJS, as appropriate.
+- **Web Development:** Scalable but maintainable and user-focused; Bias towards simplicity; Server Rendered > HTMX > Svelte(Kit) > React/NextJS, as appropriate.
 - **AI Pair Programmers:** Evolving!
-Anthropic and OpenAI are my go-to presently.
+Qwen3 Coder and Claude Code.
+Open Code.

 ---

 ### ⚡️ More About Me

-- **Crypto and Decentralization Enthusiast:** I follow Ethereum, Solana, and other blockchain projects, along with focusing on security and privacy conscious software.
+- **Crypto and Decentralization Enthusiast:** I follow Ethereum, Solana, and other blockchain projects, along with focusing on privacy conscious software.
 - **Radio Operator:** Licensed as N0ZSY (Novice at 8, General Class at 21), with a special interest in lower band operation and Parks on the Air.
 - **Musician:** Singer and multi-instrumentalist (guitar, mandolin, bodhran), performing folk and indie music at local festivals for nearly a decade.
-- **Gamer:** Tabletop RPGs (D&D type, with 3D-printed minis, or via virtual table tops), board games, and video games.
 - **Based in:** Minnesota, USA

 ---